Gin and Juice by Snoop Dogg.

 Check out this list of influential hip hop artists who have decided to speak up about their sobriety.

 For a rap artist who made his millions on music that glorified substance use, Eminem claims that fatherhood gave him the biggest incentive to get clean.
 After nearly overdosing in 2007, the Detroit-bred rapper has turned over a new leaf.

 He celebrated 10 years of sobriety in 2018, helped Royce da 5’9 kick drugs by mentoring him, and regularly exercises for self-improvement.
-Eminem also visits a rehab counselor to keep on the straight and narrow.
+Eminem also visits a rehab counselor from various centers like desert hope treatment to keep on the straight and narrow.

 Grammy winner Macklemore has had a very public battle with drugs.
 He addresses the struggle of addiction in his music, including the song “Kevin” about a friend he lost to drugs and “Starting Over” which deals with recovering from a relapse.